 You'll study Art and Design with lecturers who are themselves practicing artists, discovering your strengths and finding confidence in your talents as you prepare for your next steps.

-Our Arts and Design courses are designed to be broad and exploratory, allowing you to find your own strengths as a creative practitioner.
+Our Art and Design courses are designed to be broad and exploratory, allowing you to find your own strengths as a creative practitioner.

-You'll develop art, design and communication skills, working on briefs and themes.
-There are opportunities to study a range of subject areas including printmaking, fine art, 3D design, graphic design and drawing techniques.
+You'll develop art, design and communication skills, working on assignment briefs within themed projects.
+There are opportunities to study a range of subject areas including printmaking, fine art, 3D design, graphic design, photography, fashion and textiles and drawing techniques.
 You will be taught by experienced and dedicated lecturers who are themselves creative practitioners with relevant professional experience, supported by technicians working in industry standard studios and workshops.
-Regular visits to exhibitions both regionally and in London will enrich your classroom learning.
+Regular visits to exhibitions both regionally and nationally will enrich your classroom learning.
 After completing a Level 3 course with us you'll be able to progress onto our highly regarded, one-year pre-degree Foundation Art and Design course.
-This course has seen students accepted to prestigious universities including UAL, Central St. Martins, Goldsmiths and Manchester.
+This course has seen students accepted to prestigious universities including, Central St. Martins, Goldsmiths, Slade, Anglia Ruskin, Falmouth, Kingston, Glasgow, Edinburgh, Arts University Bournemouth and London College of Communication.

 Rob MacPherson is a multi-disciplinary artist specialising in Fine Art, installation, sculpture, digital and video art.
 He studied BA Fine Art at Oxford Brookes University and completed his post graduate MA in Fine Art and PGCE at Kingston University.
 Alongside his art practice, Rob has extensive industry experience across a range of art and design related sectors and disciplines, including 7 years lecturing experience in BA Fine Art, Foundation Art and Design, and Level 1, 2, 3 Art & Design.
 Rob’s on-going collaborative art practice employs a synergistic approach to process, facilitating a platform for conversation and combining making methods, creating a larger forum for art-making to occur.
 Rob has curated and exhibited widely across the UK and Europe, including on-going collaborative projects with a variety of artist lead organisations and artists.